ianphil/DoE_Bloom_Filter/Readme.md

 ![image](https://user-images.githubusercontent.com/17349002/54539115-f14a0880-496b-11e9-8c37-958d6dc7c45a.png)

 The code snippet above is found in [03_doe_fat_hash.py](https://github.com/iphilpot/DoE_Bloom_Filter/blob/master/src/03_doe_fat_hash.py) where we are conducting a OFAT experiment varying only the count of hash passes used to insert items into the bloom filter’s bit array.
 The figure below is a graph of the effect this has on the response variable: false positives.
-We see that there is not very much information to be gleaned from this type of experiment.
+From this we see that when all other variables are fixed, false positives are minimized at 4 and 6 hash passes.
+This is suspect because when other factors are changed, we may get different results and interactions are not detectable.

 ## Factorial Experiment
 The goal of a factorial experiment is to “turn the knobs” of all the factors being tested and understand the effect and interactions each have on one another.
 The major advantage is that using these techniques we can utilize all of the data gathered to determine how best to work with the factors when building machine learning models or solving problems considered complex.